Become a CNA in Illinois

 How to Become a Certified Nurse Assistant (CNA) in Illinois

-All Illinois CNA certification programs must include a written competency examination as part of its curriculum.
+- Illinois CNA certification programs are required to include a written competency examination as part of the curriculum.

-Register with the Illinois Department of Public Health (IDPH).
-To become registered, first obtain a “Nursing Student Application to Become an Illinois Certified Nurse Aide” application through the IDPH website.
-The application will request the following information:
+- Register with the Illinois Department of Public Health (IDPH).
+To register, first obtain a “Nursing Student Application to Become an Illinois Certified Nurse Aide” application through the IDPH website.
+The application requests the following information:

 - Personal identification data